Cyber security risks for executives on the move

 - Cyber Incident Response

-Travellers present unsuspecting targets for cybercriminals, state-backed espionage groups
+Unsuspecting targets for cybercriminals, state-backed espionage groups

-Cybercriminals threaten business travellers and the organisations they represent with reputational damage and financial losses.
-Our research and experience shows that travellers to a wide range of countries face a growing threat from cybercriminal activity, both from sophisticated as well as less capable groups.
+Cybercriminals threaten executives and the organisations they represent with reputational damage and financial losses.
+Our research and experience shows that visitors to a wide range of countries face a growing threat from cybercriminal activity, both from sophisticated as well as less capable groups.
 Cybercriminals use techniques such as drive-by downloads and phishing attacks to facilitate financial fraud and steal credentials (for online banking, for example).
 They typically also use remote access Trojans (RATs) to install malware, allowing them to monitor victims’ behaviour on their devices.

 Hotels are a particularly attractive target for credit card fraud, because their WiFi networks are public and do not offer protection for communications.
 Cybercriminals can set up WiFi networks claiming to belong to hotels or trusted organisations to monitor online behaviour and obtain passwords, or can scan legitimate but vulnerable WiFi networks to steal sensitive information from devices connected to these networks.